PaddlePaddle/PaddleX/docs/module_usage/tutorials/cv_modules/pedestrian_attribute_recognition.en.md

 * Specify the path to the model's `.yaml` configuration file (here it is `PP-LCNet_x1_0_pedestrian_attribute.yaml`)
 * Specify the mode as model evaluation: `-o Global.mode=evaluate`
-* Specify the path to the validation dataset: `-o Global.dataset_dir` Other related parameters can be set by modifying the `Global` and `Evaluate` fields in the `.yaml` configuration file.
+* Specify the path to the validation dataset: `-o Global.dataset_dir`
+* Other related parameters can be set by modifying the `Global` and `Evaluate` fields in the `.yaml` configuration file.
 For details, refer to [PaddleX Common Model Configuration File Parameter Description](../../instructions/config_parameters_common.en.md).
+* New Feature: Paddle 3.0 support CINN (Compiler Infrastructure for Neural Networks) to accelerate training speed when using GPU device.
+Please specify `-o Train.dy2st=True` to enable it.

 <details><summary>👉 <b>More Details (Click to Expand)</b></summary>
 <p>When evaluating the model, you need to specify the model weights file path.
 Each configuration file has a default weight save path built-in.
 If you need to change it, simply set it by appending a command line parameter, such as <code>-o Evaluate.weight_path=./output/best_model/best_model.pdparams</code>.</p>